kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 ## October
 + Work on literature review - remember, I've already got a decent chunk of papers read through so most vital & relevant ones now.
++ Start organising literature review for interim and final reports.
 + Conduct Research into how Rust drivers are written and produced - I have decent enough know-how on the writing and use of Linux drivers that I can switch to focus on Rust a bit more, it is more relevant to the project.
 + Start work on the interim report - ideally ASAP.
+Might be best to focus on this after Virtualisation CW1.

 ## November
 + ***==!!
 Interim report due 25th @ 23:59.==